504 plan

 Inference

-A conclusion drawn from gathering evidence and making observations.
+An inference is a conclusion drawn by gathering evidence and making observations.
 Text-based inferences rely upon information from the passage that is combined with some form of prior knowledge.

 Inferential language

-Language that goes beyond what is explicitly stated in the text.
-This can include interpreting figurative language (including literary devices such as simile, metaphor, allusion, etc.), drawing conclusions, predicting outcomes, determining the mood, and judging the author’s point of view.
+Inferential language goes beyond what is explicitly stated in the text.
+This includes interpreting figurative language (including literary devices such as simile, metaphor, allusion, etc.), drawing conclusions, predicting outcomes, determining the mood, and judging the author’s point of view.

 Informational text

-A type of text with the purpose of telling the reader facts or information about a topic.
-Informational text also can be called a non-fiction text and includes the categories of literary nonfiction, expository, argument or persuasion, and procedural.
+The purpose of informational text is to tell the reader facts or information about a topic.
+Informational text also can be called nonfiction text and includes the categories of literary nonfiction, expository writing, argument or persuasion, and procedural writing.

 Irregular words